Nitrosonium

-The nitrosonium ion is NO+, in which the nitrogen atom is bonded to an oxygen atom with a bond order of 3, and the overall diatomic species bears a positive charge.
+The nitrosonium ion is NO+, in which the nitrogen atom is bonded to an oxygen atom with a bond order of 3, and the overall diatomic species is cationic, bearing a positive charge.
 It can be viewed as nitric oxide with one electron removed.
-This ion is usually obtained as the following salts: NOClO4, NOSO4H (nitrosylsulfuric acid, more descriptively written ONSO3OH) and NOBF4.
+This ion is usually obtained as the following salts: NOClO4, NOSO4H (nitrosylsulfuric acid, more descriptively written NOSO3OH) and NOBF4.
 The ClO4(−) and BF4(−) salts are slightly soluble in acetonitrile CH3CN.
 NOBF_{4} can be purified by sublimation at 200–250 °C and 0.01 mmHg.

 Synthesis and spectroscopy

 NO+ is isoelectronic with CO, CN− and N2.
 It arises via protonation of nitrous acid: